-The affordable websites we build at Loclweb is based on one of the fastest and most well-maintained WordPress themes.
+The affordable websites we build at Loclweb are based on one of the fastest and most well-maintained WordPress themes.
 Since it’s regularly updates that means there are constant speed improvement.
 That means proper maintenance keeps your website fast.

 New Features For You

-A properly maintained websites means you get the best features that are always available.
+A properly maintained website means you get the best features that are always available.
 When new theme and plugin updates come out, new features come out with them.
 That also goes for WordPress core.
 There are constant improvement with every release.
 Bugs are squashed, holes are plugged, and features are added.